 1. Color first

-If you are going to have students color interactive notebook components, it’s much easier to do that before cutting them out because they don’t have to worry about coloring “inside the lines” if those edges are going to be cut off.
+If you are going to have students color interactive notebook components, it’s much easier to do that before cutting them out.
+Then they don’t have to worry about coloring “inside the lines” because those edges are going to be cut off.

 2. Make as few cuts as possible